 Visit Xativa Castle – this beautiful castle offers magnificent views of Xativa city and surrounding mountains.
 You can access it easily by a 30-minute walk from the town or you can drive up to one of the 2 car parks.

 There is also an option of taking a train that leaves from town and passes all the beautiful buildings that will bring you up to the castle.

 However, this does not go very often, so if you are stuck for time, I don’t recommend taking it.
 It’s definitely one of the must-see places in Valencia province.

-Explore the Monastery in Simat de La Valldigna – we had no idea what we stumbled upon when we arrived in this beautiful village surrounded by orange orchards.
+Explore the Monastery of Santa Maria de Valldigna – we had no idea what we stumbled upon when we arrived in this beautiful village surrounded by orange orchards.

 I dare to say it is one of the most beautiful places in Valencia, especially if you are not fan of over-crowded sights with high entrance fees.
 If you visit at the right time (preferably off-season), you can have it all to yourself.
 Plus, it’s free to enter!